Please wait...

 The oil is believed to have hypo-intensive properties that act as a natural relaxant to reduce high blood pressure.

-The oil has calming properties that may reduce anxiety and promote heart rate to the normal level and alleviate cardiac excitation.
+The oil has calming properties that may reduce anxiety promote heart rate to the normal level and alleviate cardiac excitation.

 It helps reduce stress and depression and as such supports lowering high blood pressure in a natural process.

-The oil may reduce high blood pressure while protecting against heart palpitations, tachycardia (it is a rapid heart rate caused by the problems in the heart’s electrical system), and heart attack (it is the death of the segment of a heart muscle caused by the loss of blood supply).
+The oil may reduce high blood pressure while protecting against heart palpitations, tachycardia (it is a rapid heart rate caused by problems in the heart’s electrical system), and heart attack (it is the death of the segment of a heart muscle caused by the loss of blood supply).

 Essential oils can be used alone (or mixed together).
 Experts often suggest preparing a blend to maximize the power of oil (to reduce high blood pressure).